Girish Gangadharan

-Girish Gangadharan ISC (born 08 th March 1985) is an Indian cinematographer known for his work in Malayalam and Tamil films.
-He is the recipient of National Film Award for Best Cinematography for his work in the 2019 film Jallikkattu directed by Lijo Jose Pellissery.
+Girish Gangadharan ISC (born 8 March 1982) is an Indian cinematographer known for his work in Malayalam and Tamil films.
+He is the recipient of the National Film Award for Best Cinematography for his work in the 2019 film Jallikkattu directed by Lijo Jose Pellissery, which was India's official entry to that year's Oscars.
+Additionally, he has also worked on the Tamil-language blockbuster Vikram (2022) and what turned out to be a blockbuster at the box-office, Neelavelicham (2023), though his work was highly acclaimed.

 Career

-Girish completed his cinematography course from the Government Film and Television Institute, Bengaluru in 2008.
+Girish completed his cinematography course at the Government Film and Television Institute, Bengaluru, in 2008.
 Post-graduation, he started assisting Sameer Thahir.
 His debut as an independent cinematographer was in Sameer Thahir's directorial debut in 2013, Neelakasham Pachakadal Chuvanna Bhoomi.
 Following his debut, some of his most notable works include Guppy (2016), Angamaly Diaries (2017), Swathanthryam Ardharathriyil (2018), and Jallikattu (2019).
-He rose to national fame after the 11 minute single long take in the climax of Angamaly Diaries.
+He rose to national fame after the 11-minute single-long take in the climax of the Angamaly Diaries.
 In the same manner, he also captured long takes in Jallikattu also.
 In 2016, he won the Kerala State Film Award – Special Mention for Guppy.
 In 2021, he won the National Film Award for Best Cinematography for Jallikattu.